shivam-tripathi/learning-react/README.md

-# React set up for beginners
+# Skeleton code for building server side node and client side react apps

 --------------------------------------------------------------------------------

 This is a basic template setup building react apps with node backend from scratch.
-It also supports server side code in es6.
-It uses webpack to bundle all the client side code to be directly included in the browser, and babel setup to transpile server side.
+It uses es6 for server side code as well as client side code.
+Webpack is used to bundle all the client side code, which can then be directly included in the corresponding page.
+Simple babel is used to transpile server side, you can find babel config file inside the `src/server`.

 All server side code goes in `src/server` directory.
 Similarly, all client side code goes in `src/client/`.
 For other static files like css, you can add them